PetroIvaniuk/llms-tools/README.md

 - [01 Project](https://www.openinterpreter.com/01) - the open-source language model computer, by Open Interpreter

 ### Glasses
+- [Halo X](https://www.halo.so/) - smart glasses powered by Google Gemini and Perplexity AI that listen to, record, and transcribe every conversation around you
 - [Aria Gen 2](https://ai.meta.com/blog/aria-gen-2-research-glasses-under-the-hood-reality-labs/) - a wearable device that combines the latest advancements in computer vision, machine learning, and sensor technology, by MetaAI
 - [G1](https://www.evenrealities.com/g1) - , by Even Realities
 - [AirGo Vision](https://solosglasses.com/) - Audio Smartglasses powered by ChatGPT, by Solosglasses